 These roles are all part of the engineering process, but you’re not hands on.
 The work isn’t a cakewalk though.
 You may do real-time problem-solving in high-stress environments.

 #4 Best work options to build things as an engineer

 If you want to both design and build, start your own business.
 You’ll have the chance to build many prototypes of your own designs to prove a concept.
 Of course, it depends on the industry you’re in.

 Think of Nikola Tesla, a genius engineer, who built the following:

 - Magnifying transmitters

-My point is, certain types of engineers focus more on building things than others.
-For example, in these following position types you’ll more likely build things:
+The point is, certain types of engineers focus more on building things than others.
+And in the following position types, you’ll increase your chances of building things:

 - Application engineer

 Then there’s academia, where you can build all types of cool devices and systems.